C-SELLERS/Disassembler/README.txt

 Completed:
 ------------------------
+	* Displacement needs to be interpreted (we are printing 0006 when it should be '3', printing 00FA when it should be '-4')
     * ROLs interpreted as RORs and vice-versa
     * Created STACK_LOCATION, and LEA'd A7 to it in DissassemblerSetup.x68 [crashing error];
          - STACK_LOCATION is set to $0070000, but feel free to change that